 Founded in 1937, SPI: The Plastics Industry Trade Association is the trade association representing one of the largest manufacturing industries in the United States.
 SPI's members represent the entire plastics industry supply chain, including processors, machinery and equipment manufacturers and raw material suppliers.
-The U.S. plastics industry employs nearly 900 thousand workers and provides more than $374 billion in annual shipments.
+The U.S. plastics industry employs nearly one million American workers and provides more than $427 billion in annual shipments.

 The mission of SPI is to be a world class trade association representing the entire plastics industry in a way that promotes the development of the plastics industry and enhances the public's understanding of its contributions while meeting the needs of society and providing value to its members.